isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/2025 Secondary 1 Registration.md

 **Sec 1 Meet The Parent and CCA Fair**

-There will be a Sec 1 Meet The Parents and CCA Fair on **Thursday, 9 January 2025 from 11.30 am.**
+There will be a Sec 1 Meet The Parents and CCA Fair on&nbsp;**Thursday, 9 January 2025 from 11.30 am.**
-* Sec 1 Meet The Parents at ACS(BR) Concert Hall from 11.30 am to 1.30 pm
+* Sec 1 Meet The Parents at ACS(BR) Concert Hall from 11:30 am to 1:30 pm
-* CCA Fair at various venues on-site ACS(BR) from 2 pm - 3.30 pm
+* CCA Fair at various venues on-site ACS(BR) from 2 pm - 3:30 pm

 #### **Start of School in 2025 - Important Information for Students and Parents** ####
 --------------------------------------------------------------------------------------------------------------------------------------